getodk/build/README.md

-h1.
-ODK Build
+# ODK Build

 Build is a web-based service.
-Unless you mean to do development on it, just go to http://build.opendatakit.org to give it a try, or to the "releases page":https://github.com/opendatakit/build/releases to download a local copy.
+Unless you mean to do development on it, just go to http://build.opendatakit.org to give it a try, or to the [releases page](https://github.com/opendatakit/build/releases) to download a local copy.

-h2.
-Development
+## Development

 Build is a combination between a Ruby Rack-based application built on Sinatra and a large Javascript frontend.
 Everything it needs is kicked off by the config.ru Rackup file.
 We use @shotgun@ for local development and Phusion Passenger for staging and production deployment.

-h3.
-Dependencies
+### Dependencies

 The project has one native dependency: Tokyo Tyrant.
 We use this as our datastore.
 You'll have to build it natively for any system you want to run the server on.
 See http://fallabs.com/tokyotyrant/ for details.
-If you're on a Mac and having issues, "this":https://github.com/opendatakit/build/wiki/Installing-Tokyo-Tyrant-gem-(on-Mac) wiki page may help.
+If you're on a Mac and having issues, [this](https://github.com/opendatakit/build/wiki/Installing-Tokyo-Tyrant-gem-(on-Mac)) wiki page may help.

 Once you have that, all Rubygem dependencies are managed by Ruby Bundler.
 Make sure you have at least version 1.0.0 of Bundler installed (@gem update --system && gem install bundler@ if you don't have it already), and then simply run @bundle install@ in the application root to resolve and install the appropriate dependencies.

-h3.
-Setup and Execution
+### Setup and Execution

 Now that you have resolved all the appropriate dependencies, you'll need to set up the configuration by copying @config.yml.sample@ to @config.yml@.
 This file contains a number of secret keys and tokens, so be sure not to check it into source control once you put your own keys into it.